evanrosa/portfolio-v2/_posts/data-engineering-journey-evan-rosa.md

   ]
 author: "Evan Rosa"
 ogImage:
-  url: "/assets/blog/pipelines-to-purpose/cover.png"
+  url: "/assets/blog/pipelines-to-purpose/cover.jpg"
 ---

-> I’m a full-time parent, a full-time professional, and I still spend weekends writing code and building data pipelines—for fun.
+> I’m a full-time professional and I still spend weekends writing code and building data pipelines—for fun.
 Why?
 Because I’m not just refining skills—I’m building the next chapter of my career, in public.

 ## 👋 Who I Am

 Hi, I’m **Evan Rosa**, a data engineer with nearly a decade of experience architecting scalable batch and real-time data pipelines.
-I’ve worked in the public, non-profit, and private sector for companies like **Digital Turbine**, **HHS/NIH via Booz Allen Hamilton**, and **The American Chemical Society**, where I designed cloud-native solutions powering over **3 billion monthly ad impressions** and supported **10 million+ daily users**.
+I’ve worked in the public, non-profit, and private sectors for companies like **Digital Turbine**, **HHS/NIH via Booz Allen Hamilton**, and **The American Chemical Society**, where I designed cloud-native solutions powering over **3 billion monthly ad impressions** and supported **10 million+ daily users**.

 My toolbox includes **Python, SQL, Apache Airflow, Spark, Kafka, and Flink**, and I’m diving deep into **Nessie** and **Apache Iceberg** to master versioned, modular data systems.
 I specialize in building dynamic, connector-driven ETL frameworks that are fast, flexible, and built to evolve.